What is Acrylamide

 What do I need to do?

 This depends on the type of business you are.
-Businesses need to follow the guidance in article 2(2) simple businesses supply local area or 2(3) more complex businesses.
+Businesses need to follow article 2(2) in the guidance if they are simple businesses and supply the local area or 2(3) for more complex businesses.
 (See the guidance to work out which your business falls under).